 A common misconception is that protective styles require extensions, but in reality, the term applies to any style that saves hair from regular styling, even when it means braiding your natural hair.
+Unfortunately, tons of people have gotten the idea that daily protective styling is boring.
+Nothing could be further from the truth, though, as long as you use some creativity.
+Individual braids can be worn loose, with a headband or scarf, pulled back with an attractive elastic, worn half-up/half-down, and that's just a few ways.
+The same can be done with two-strand twists.

 Box braids are one of the most popular protective hairstyles.
 Zoë Kravitz has worn them in long iterations in both her natural hair color and gorgeous platinum blonde.